Ruchirr12/Breast_Cancer_Prediction/README.md

 # DiseasePrediction-Models
-Web application that predicts if a patient has cancer based on machine learning models.
+Web application that predicts if a patient has cancer based on machine learning models

 ![image](https://github.com/niharikatewari/DiseasePrediction-Models/assets/33366881/e55f1a80-93eb-4f12-a47a-ff5851bf0c90)